snowplow/documentation/docs/getting-started-on-snowplow-open-source/what-is-deployed/index.md

   </TabItem>
   <TabItem value="databricks-lake" label="Databricks (via lake)">

-LAKELOADERLINK is an application that loads enriched events into a data lake so that they can be queried via Databricks (or other means).
+[Lake Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/index.md) is an application that loads enriched events into a data lake so that they can be queried via Databricks (or other means).

-See the Lake Loader LAKELOADERLINK for further details on the resources, default and required input variables, and outputs.
+See the Lake Loader [Terraform module](https://registry.terraform.io/modules/snowplow-devops/lake-loader-vmss/azurerm/latest) for further details on the resources, default and required input variables, and outputs.

 The Terraform stack for the pipeline will deploy a storage account and a storage container where the loader will write the data.

   </TabItem>
   <TabItem value="synapse" label="Synapse Analytics 🧪">

-LAKELOADERLINK is an application that loads enriched events into a data lake so that they can be queried via Synapse Analytics (or Fabric, OneLake, etc).
+[Lake Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/index.md) is an application that loads enriched events into a data lake so that they can be queried via Synapse Analytics (or Fabric, OneLake, etc).

-See the Lake Loader LAKELOADERLINK for further details on the resources, default and required input variables, and outputs.
+See the Lake Loader [Terraform module](https://registry.terraform.io/modules/snowplow-devops/lake-loader-vmss/azurerm/latest) for further details on the resources, default and required input variables, and outputs.

 The Terraform stack for the pipeline will deploy a storage account and a storage container where the loader will write the data.